Rithari/OnePlusBot/Documentation.md

 Tell how much time lefts before an event when someone queries `;timeleft`.\
 Known issue: it outputs a negative time when event is over.

+### Referral codes handling

+Users can post their smartphone and headphones referral links they obtained [from OnePlus](https://www.oneplus.com/referral) in #referralcodes channel.
+Bot will delete them automatically to post them into an embed with username, discrim and [user ID](https://dis.gd/userid) of who sent the codes.
+Every two weeks users will be able to post again their codes.

 ## Fun

 ### Starboard